-2020/21 Significant Issues Action Taken 2021/22 Data Security Protection Toolkit This an annual piece of work that requires the Council to demonstrate that it is fully compliant with the minimum data protection standards in order to access and process information from NHS Digital.
-This piece of work requires significant resource from both IG and ICT.
-Moreover, it requires the Council to corporately demonstrate commitment in areas such as data protection training and cyber security.
-Our last submission was in June 2022 and there are a number of areas where the Council did not fully meet the standards as identified by our Internal Auditors.
+2020/21 Significant Issues Action Taken 2021/22 Our last submission was in June 2022 and there are a number of areas where the Council did not fully meet the standards as identified by our Internal Auditors.
 The IG team will be rolling out a robust improvement plan for addressing each of the areas identified by internal audit where there have been shortcomings with a deadline for compliance being March 2023 in time for the final audit prior to the next DSPT Toolkit submission.
-In previous years the Council has struggled to ensure that we have met the target for corporate data protection training: A new DSP Toolkit sub team to be established from within the IG team with clear roles and responsibilities for achieving the identified improvements Alternatives to the current data protection training modules are to be considered. undertaken in a timely fashion.
-Amey Contract - The Council will continue to actively manage 6 6 the Amey contract within the performance management framework and contractual mechanisms available.
-The Counci I deductions adding to over £200k for issues primarily in the

-2020/21 Significant Issues Action Taken 2021/22 will conclude the seven-year review, setting out a new contractual relationship and performance framework for the second half of the contract waste areas.
+Amey Contract - The Council will continue to actively manage the Amey contract within the performance management framework and contractual mechanisms available.
+The Council will conclude the seven-year review, setting out a new contractual relationship and performance framework for the second half of the contract The contract has continued to be managed through the performance management framework, resulting in a level of deductions adding to over £200k for issues primarily in the waste areas.
 Issues through COVID continue to be managed and staff levels are being monitored closely in a very tight labour market.
 The seven-year review is continuing to be negotiated.
 Trafford have sent a request to Amey detailing the areas to be looked at in detail including Waste, Customer Service, Decarbonisation, Highways, Capital Spend and Behaviour.
 A submission has been received from Amey which will be reviewed, and negotiations will conclude before the end of the year.
 Leisure Services - Trafford Council have appointed to the new position of Head of Leisure.
 This role will give additional resource and strategic focus to ensure the Investment Programme is aligned to the updated Physical Activity Strategy.
-They will be responsible for the Contract Management of Trafford Leisure CiC A new contract and Operating Agreement between Trafford Council and Trafford Leisure CiC will be developed and The new contract and Operating Agreement between Trafford Council and Trafford Leisure has started to be developed via a number of workshops which has produced a significant number of actions to be resolved including the development of new leases for Trafford Leisure to operate across the Trafford Estate starting with the completed refurbishment of Urmston. implemented to ensure the services are aligned to delivery of the outcomes identified through Trafford's Strategic Outcomes Planning Model which was commissioned via Sport England.The Terms of Reference for Trafford Council Leisure Board will The new Terms of Reference for Trafford Council Leisure Board have bene introduced to improve the governance of the Leisure Investment Programme and all other leisure related projects.
-In addition, this programme and associated projects have focussed robust project management utilising PM3 be reviewed to ensure improved governance of the Leisure Investment Programme and other leisure related projects. (project management software).
-During the latter part of 2021/22 Trafford Leisure's P&L position improved beyond that expected in the early part of the
+They will be responsible for the Contract Management of Trafford Leisure CiC The new contract and Operating Agreement between Trafford Council and Trafford Leisure has started to be developed via a number of workshops which has produced a significant number of actions to be resolved including the development of new leases for Trafford Leisure to operate across the Trafford Estate starting with the completed refurbishment of Urmston.